 Better yet, come in to the library!
 We'd be happy to see you.

 Don't forget to write down or print out your sources.
 Do you need to make a bibliography?
-You can get help from one of these sites:
+Click here for some great tips: